 Department Code: 99

-Q16.Is there any preparation advise for Online Timed Video/Written assessments via Kira Talent?
+Q17.Is there any preparation advice for Online Timed Video/Written assessments via Kira Talent?

 A.No, there is no preparation needed.
 You will be asked questions to assess general capabilities.
 (Nov.22 2018)

-A.Yes, you need to submit the original documents written in original language and the notarized documents in English.
-For applying via the GOAS, you only have to upload the notarized documents in English.
-(Nov.22 2018)
+A.Yes, you need to submit the original documents written in original language and the notarized documents in English, both via the GraSPP Online Application System and by post.
+(Oct.
+9, 2019)

 A.See the following for a list of documents to be sent.